How much does a bathroom remodel cost?

 Oh, and one that will also, of course, increase the value of their homes.

-But before plunging in, check your wallet.
-A bathroom remodel typically ranges roughly from $6,000 to $16,000 with a national average of $10,788, or about $70 to $275 per square foot, according to the latest data from home-improvement site Angi.
+In general, you can expect to spend anywhere from $6,622 to $16,744 on a bathroom remodel, with a national average of $11,365 — about $70 to $250 per square foot, according to 2023 data from home-improvement site Angi.
 But this is a project with infinite variations, and the costs can quickly climb much higher.
 Back in 2020 — long before the words “inflation” and “labor shortages” became facts of renovation life — homeowners were already pouring $20,000 to $30,000 into primary-bath redos, a National Kitchen and Bath Association study found.
-Many can mount as high as $50,000, or even beyond.
+Today, costs can amount to as much as $50,000, or even beyond.

 Here’s what you should know before taking the plunge.